Legal Snapshot | Legal Analysis | Reports | News and Additional Resources

 |Registration Body||Subsidiary Registry Office (Branch of the Civil Registry System)|

 |Approximate Number||Venezuela does not have any precise data on this subject.
 Nonetheless, according to REDSOC, which is one of the most important organizations dedicated to gathering information on the subject, there are 960 NPOs registered in Venezuela.|

 |Barriers to Entry||Register before the Subsidiary Registry Office according to the Venezuelan Civil Code (Article 19).

-Cases have been reported on Registries making the registration process difficult and in some cases forbidding to organizations dedicated to human rights defense.
+Cases have been reported of Registry Offices making the registration process difficult or impossible for organizations dedicated to human rights defense.

 |Barriers to Activities||A wide range of activities is permitted as long as the activities are enumerated in the organization’s governing documents.

 |Barriers to Speech and/or Advocacy||NPOs dedicated to the “defense of political rights” or other “political objectives” are subject to funding constraints that undermine their ability to pursue advocacy.

 In addition, cases of direct governmental retaliation and prosecution against members of NPOs that exercise the right of freedom of speech or advocacy have been reported.